amrobbins/Thor/docs/design/ragged_row_partition_runtime.md

 ## Source of truth

 The canonical offsets tensor is the semantic row partition.
-For batch size `B`, `offsets[B]` is the active packed-value count.
+For batch size `B`, `offsets[B]` is the active packed-value count and the exclusive logical end of the packed values tensor.

+Packed capacity in `[offsets[B], maxTotalValues)` is undefined storage.
+It is not padding with a semantic value, and neither internal layers nor callers outside a network may rely on it being zero, finite, stable, or otherwise canonical.
+The same rule applies at `RaggedNetworkInput` and `RaggedNetworkOutput` boundaries.

+Thor uses a consumer-responsibility policy for physical kernels.
+An active-aware consumer executes only the logical extent and ignores inactive capacity.
+If a physical implementation deliberately chooses an execution extent larger than `offsets[B]` (for example, a bucketed GEMM), that consumer must sanitize exactly the additional region it will read immediately before the read.
+After the consumer finishes, that region is undefined again.
+Producers do not canonicalize inactive capacity merely because they produced a ragged tensor.

 `RowPartitionRuntime` may cache that terminal offset on the host.
 The cache exists only to support operations that must make a host-side dispatch decision, such as selecting a pre-tuned packed GEMM capacity bucket.
 It is not a second semantic representation of the partition.